 “Put your hands up for Detroit!” – yet few people seem overly keen to visit this culturally significant city in the Northern United States.
 A city historically ravaged by poverty, yet home to one of the richest sounds in music history, Motown, Detroit is certainly a deeply interesting place, filled to the brim with artists, musicians and people willing to tell you the story of the city.

-Yes, the city still has its shadier areas, but it also has some beautiful and interesting spaces and places to explore and is perfectly located for a weekend trip from Toronto.
+Yes, the city still has its shadier areas, but it also has some beautiful and interesting spaces and places to explore and is perfectly located for a weekend Toronto to Detroit road trip.
 With six of us eager to explore, we set off in our spacious Honda Pilot, listening to some Motown on the stereo to get in the spirit!

 Detroit’s Greek Town